smittytone/BuildAPIAccess/README.md

 ### - (void)createDeployment:(NSDictionary *)deployment ###

+Creates a deployment with the settings specified as the *deployment* dictionary’s key-value pairs.
+The dictionary’s keys and values should match those expected by the impCentral API.

+The instance posts the notification `@"BuildAPIDeploymentCreated"` when the deployment has been created.
+The notification includes an NSDictionary: its *data* key points to a record of the new deployment as an NSDictionary.

 ### - (void)updateDeployment:(NSString *)deploymentID :(NSArray *)keys :(NSArray *)values ###

+Updates the specified deployment using the supplied keys and their associated values.
+The order of items in the keys and values arrays should match; no check is made to ensure that this is the case.
+The method checks that the two arrays are of equal length, however.
+The only supported keys are *description* and *flagged*.

+The instance posts the notification `@"BuildAPIDeploymentUpdated"` when the deployment has been updated.
+The notification includes an NSDictionary: its *data* key points to a record of the updated deployment as an NSDictionary.

 ### - (void)deleteDeployment:(NSString *)deploymentID ###

+Deletes the deployment of the specified ID.
+Deployments cannot be deleted if the deployment is flagged, or it is a device group's most recent deployment.
+If you attempt to delete a deployment that meets either of these criteria, the API will issue an error, which the BuildAPIAccess instance will relay to the host app.

+The instance posts the notification `@"BuildAPIDeploymentDeleted"` when the device group has been deleted.

 ## Class Methods: Other Actions ##